How to Use a Moka Pot

 3. Add The Coffee

-Add the coffee to your basket, it should fit in so you are able to level it out with your hands.
+Add the coffee to your basket, ensuring it fits in a way that allows you to level it with your hands.

-Don’t press down on the coffee though.
-This makes it really hard for the steam to push through the coffee and will result in an over-extracted brew.
+Avoid pressing down on the coffee, as this can make it difficult for the steam to pass through and will lead to an over-extracted brew.

 4. Turn On The Heat